james-mcilraith/james-mcilraith/README.md

 - Human skills: Addressing conflicts, navigating challenging conversations, and being attuned to the needs of others through engaging discussions on trust, wellbeing, diversity, bias, and other subjects.

 ## 🌏 I've listed some projects...
 I've listed some of the cool working projects that we completed at Dev Academy.
-Thsi includes group projects PieStar and the Troll Calculator, to individual work on Dreamfest and WorldWide Routing.
-An my personal favourite, My-fullstack-collection, which was deployed on Dokku.
+Thsi includes group projects PieStar and the Troll Calculator and individual work on Dreamfest and WorldWide Routing.
+And my personal favourite, My fullstack collection, which was deployed on Dokku.
 Check it out: [My tree collection](https://james-roa2024-my-fullstack-collection.devacademy.nz/).

 ## 🔭 I’m currently working on...
 - Building data-driven applications that bridge the gap between social research and software utilisation.